etix/mirrorbits/README.md

 Mirrorbits
 ===========

 Mirrorbits is a geographical download redirector written in [Go](www.golang.org) for distributing files efficiently across a set of mirrors.
-It offers a simple and economic way to create a full Content Delivery Network layer using a pure software stack.
+It offers a simple and economic way to create a Content Delivery Network layer using a pure software stack.
 It is primarily designed for the distribution of large-scale Open-Source projects with a lot of traffic.

 ![mirrorbits_screenshot](https://cloud.githubusercontent.com/assets/38853/3636687/ab6bba38-0fd8-11e4-9d69-01543ed2531a.png)

 ## Main Features

-* Blazing fast, can reach 8K req/s on a single laptop
+* Blazing fast, can reach 8K QPS on a single laptop
 * Easy to deploy and maintain, everything is packed in a single binary
-* Automatic synchronization over **rsync** or **FTP**
+* Automatic synchronization with the mirrors over **rsync** or **FTP**
 * Response can be either JSON or HTTP redirect
 * Support partial repositories
 * Complete checksum / size control